miangoar/protein_language_models_for_betalactamases_analysis/README.md

 ![image](https://github.com/miangoar/protein_language_models_for_betalactamases_analysis/blob/main/images/ibt.png)

 This repository is part of the thesis "*Comparative evaluation of protein language models for betalactamase classification and prediction of their catalytic activity*" that i have defended in order to get my master's degree in Biochemical Sciences.
-The thesis is availabe at:  🚨 *pending to upload* 🚨
+The thesis is divided in two parts and is availabe at:  🚨 *pending to upload* 🚨

-## Biological properties detected by protein language models
+## First part: Biological properties detected by protein language models

 In the first part of this thesis i constructed a dataset (provided as a dataframe) that consist in ~26,000 betalactamase sequences with cualitative and cuantitative properties as well as the per-protein embeddings derived from seven protein language models.